Puerto Rico senatorial district VII

-Puerto Rico Senatorial District VII, also known as the Senatorial District of Humacao, is one of the eight senatorial districts of Puerto Rico.
-It is currently represented by José Luis Dalmau and Miguel Laureano (from the Popular Democratic Party and New Progressive Party respectively).
+Puerto Rico senatorial district VII, also known as the senatorial district of Humacao, is one of the eight senatorial districts of Puerto Rico.
+As of the 2024 general elections, it is represented by Wanda Soto Tolentino and Luis Daniel Colón La Santa, both from the New Progressive Party.

 District profile

-The Senatorial District VII has an approximate population of 462,914.
+Senatorial district VII has an approximate population of 462,914.
 It covers the following municipalities: